 A minimum grade of 75% (C) in each nursing course is required for progress in and graduation in nursing.
 A minimum grade of C is required in all laboratory science courses for progression in the nursing program.
 Nursing students must complete Freshman English 1 & 2 prior to enrollment in Nursing 3.
 Required nursing courses must be taken in the prescribed sequence.
 A student may repeat only one required nursing course one time.
 Once students are enrolled in the core nursing courses, they are to complete the program in three years.
 Students interested in admission to the evening nursing program are advised that this is a part-time program limited to 11.5 credits each semester.
+In order to meet this requirement; all non-clinical courses should be completed prior to starting this part-time program.
 The day program is two academic years in length if pursued on a full time basis.
 Because of the intense nature of the Nursing Program, the student may find that part-time study is more appropriate.